aodn/aws-wps/README.md

 #### API Gateway

+Integrations

- - lambda - WPS API looks to be beyond the capabilities of API Gateway -  all requests mapped to one resource/method
+ - lambda - WPS API request looks to be beyond the capabilities of API Gateway mapping capabilities -  all requests mapped to one resource/method
- - AWS Service - batch not available - anyway, as for lambda integration mapping of WPS requests looks to be beyond the capabilities of API gateway
+ - AWS Service - batch not available
  - possible with lambda proxy - proxy all requests to lambda function which works out what the request is and dispatches to an appropriate process

+ Prototype

  - prototyped submitting batch job via lambda java proxy - approx 3s cold startup time then 400-500 ms per request - had to set memory to 1500 to get this - initially getting 10 second cold startup time.
  - java 8 only
  - also tried doing some similar things in python submitting batch job was taking around 100 ms, added validation of xml requests using xmlschema - had to bumpup memory to stop python crashing (500 MB I think) and went to 3s each invocation - but not a fair comparison - didn't spend a lot of time trying to tune this